9001/copyparty/README.md

 * pyvips is 3x faster than Pillow, Pillow is 3x faster than FFmpeg
 * disable thumbnails for specific volumes with volflag `dthumb` for all, or `dvthumb` / `dathumb` / `dithumb` for video/audio/images only

-audio files are covnerted into spectrograms using FFmpeg unless you `--no-athumb` (and some FFmpeg builds may need `--th-ff-swr`)
+audio files are converted into spectrograms using FFmpeg unless you `--no-athumb` (and some FFmpeg builds may need `--th-ff-swr`)

 images with the following names (see `--th-covers`) become the thumbnail of the folder they're in: `folder.png`, `folder.jpg`, `cover.png`, `cover.jpg`
 * the order is significant, so if both `cover.png` and `folder.jpg` exist in a folder, it will pick the first matching `--th-covers` entry (`folder.jpg`)